Back

 how to design software

 This diagram shows two user roles — listener and contributor.
 One important detail in this scheme is that contributor accounts share use cases with listener accounts.
 Another shtick of our diagram is optional use cases.
-Extend relationships show that the child use case is a possible scenario that is available but is not necessarily followed — for example, listeners can rate meditation recordings but they don’t have to do it.
-Finally, “search by length” and “search by purpose” use cases are more specific versions of the “search for meditations” use case.
+Extend relationships show that the child use case is a possible scenario that is available but is not necessarily followed, for example, listeners can rate meditation recordings but they don’t have to do it.
+Finally, the “search by length” and “search by purpose” use cases are more specific versions of the “search for meditations” use case.

 Let’s start developing your mobile app today!